Momentum Group Limited: Ownership

-Governance

-Momentum Metropolitan Holdings Limited is governed by an eighteen-person board of directors with Johnson Njeke serving as the chairman and Hillie Meyer serving as the group chief executive officer.

 Controversies

 Life insurance payout controversy

 Momentum Group, a subsidiary of MMI Holdings, was the subject of a national controversy in 2018 when it rejected the life insurance claim to the family of Denise Ganas.
 Ganas was shot and killed in an attempted hijacking.
 Momentum controversially refused to payout the R2.4 million claim arguing that Ganas had a previously undisclosed health condition (high blood sugar levels).

 The resulting public outcry resulted in Momentum granting the claim to Ganas' family and discussions with the South African Financial Sector Conduct Authority so as to avoid similar situations in the future.
 Momentum agreed to amend its policy to payout life insurance claims up to R3 million resulting from violent crime regardless of pre-existing medical conditions.